 - Whether the insurance company negotiates fairly.

 Some cases settle in a matter of months.
 Others may take a year or more, especially if your case goes to trial.
 Our target is to resolve a case or file a lawsuit within two months after a client finishes with his or her medical treatment.
-At Merrick Brock, we move cases forward with purpose, but we never rush a settlement if it doesn’t fully account for your losses.

-How Much Is a Rear-End Accident Worth?
+How Much is a Richmond Rear-End Accident Worth?

 The value of your case depends on many factors, including the severity of your injuries, the cost of medical treatment, the impact on your daily life, and who was at fault.
 Possible damages include: